Jaecy03/Financial-Data-Prediction-App/README.md

 2. Install the required dependencies (requirements.txt to be added)
 3. Run the Jupyter notebooks to see the analysis process
 4. Execute the Python scripts for specific feature engineering tasks
+5. Run the modeling notebook to train and evaluate the churn prediction model

 ## Future Work

-- Implement machine learning models using the engineered features
+- Implement additional machine learning models for comparison
 - Optimize feature selection for better model performance
 - Expand the analysis to include additional financial metrics
+- Deploy the model as a web application for real-time predictions
+- Implement model monitoring and retraining pipeline